 Some of the biggest names in the buy-to-let world now provide consumer buy-to-let mortgages, as well as a selection of specialist lenders.
 Depending on other factors, you should have a pretty good selection of lenders you could get a mortgage from, though perhaps not as diverse as with more mainstream mortgage types.

-Though the FCA doesn’t regulate this sector of the market, brokers must have supplementary buy-to-let permission to give advice on these cases.
-Think Plutus is able to connect you with firms that have this.
-Given the concept only appeared less than four years ago, we can expect to see consumer buy-to-let mortgages offered by more lenders as time passes.
+Though the FCA doesn’t regulate the buy-to-let mortgage market, mortgage brokers must have supplementary consumer buy-to-let permission from the FCA to give advice on these cases, Think Plutus is registered to provide advice on consumer buy to let mortgages.
+Given the concept only appeared a few years ago, we can expect to see consumer buy-to-let mortgages offered by more lenders as time passes.

 What to do if you have become an accidental landlord

 Your first move should be to inform your mortgage lender of the change in your circumstances.
 You will need to obtain consent to let your property to tenants.
 If you let out your property whilst on a residential mortgage, you will be in breach of the mortgage terms, so it is absolutely essential that you contact your lender right away to inform them of your situation.